moehrenzahn/worktimer/README.md

 You can start a new timer with `python worktimer.py timer [category]`.
 Then, monitor your progress with `python worktimer.py`.
 Use `python worktimer.py pause` to start and stop a break or `python worktimer.py timer` to stop a running timer.

-Get a list of all avaliable command line options with `python worktimer.py --help`.
+Get a list of all available command line options with `python worktimer.py --help`.

 Sample output: